namadjidku/CarND-Advanced-Lane-Lines-master/README.md

 ### Camera Calibration

-The class Camera is responsible for computing camera calibration.
-The code for this step is contained in the method compute_camera_calibration.
+Computing camera calibration is in the class Camera method compute_camera_calibration.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+We start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+We assume that the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time chessboard corners are successfully detected in a test image; with each successful chessboard detection we append (x, y) position of each corner in the image plane to `imgpoints`.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The computed camera calibration matrix and distortion coefficients are stored in the locatl class variables self.mtx and self.dist.
 The method undistort_image is responsible for the distortion correction; it passes the precomputed camera calibration matrix and distortion coefficients to cv2.undistort() to obtain undistorted images.
 The following is the result of calling method undistort_image for a chess image: